Aura Parental Controls Review 2024: Are They Worth It?

 Next, tap on Add child.
 Fill in your kid’s information, like their first and last name and birthday.

-After an account is made for your kid, open up their profile and tap on Link a device at the top of the screen.
+After an account is made for your kid, open up their profile and tap on Ready to set up parental controls at the top of the screen.

 It will open up a QR code you can then use your kid’s camera to scan (you can also get a link).
 If your camera doesn’t automatically scan QR codes, you may need to use the Lens mode, or whatever your phone’s QR scanner is called.